 Throughout the year we work in some of the most amazing parts of the approximately 800 acres of wetlands surrounding Watsonville and experience firsthand what makes these wetlands unique and so worthy of our hard work.

 Join us!
 Feel free to call with questions.
 831-728-4106

 The Fitz Wetlands Educational Resource Center is located at the top of Pajaro Valley High School Campus (500 Harkins Slough Rd.) in Watsonville.
-Click here for larger map with driving directions to the Fitz Wetlands Educational Resource Center.
+Map and Directions.

 “Recently, explained docent Joan Rose, I visited fellow WWW docent Cathy Gamble, whose garden has a sign proclaiming it is a ‘Certified Wildlife Habitat.’
 As we walked through her low-maintenance, low-water landscape filled with bird life, Cathy explained the certification requirements, and I realized my garden has everything needed.
 Last week, I applied for certification.”